 NES: What are common lease structures for Triple Net properties?

-NES: You literally wrote the book on Triple Net Leased Property.
+NES: Alan Fruitman, you literally wrote the book on Triple Net Leased Property.
 Let’s talk about The NNN Triple Net Property Book.
 Who do you think will get the most out of reading it?

 NES: So an investor would be eligible for a 1031 exchange when selling a property they’re managing normally, and buying a Triple Net property?

 NES: It’s been a few years since we last spoke with you for an NES Financial blog.
 Has anything changed in the Triple Net space since we last talked?